Mortgage Rate Forecast Canada 2024 – 2025

 Fixed and Variable Mortgage Rate Forecast in 2024 and 2025

-This represents a further 1.5% drop of the variable mortgage rate projected into September 2025.
-From here, rates are forecast to drop another approximately 0.25% to hit the low-mid point Bank of Canada neutral rate range.
+This represents a further 1.25% drop of the variable mortgage rate projected into September 2025 to hit the mid point of the Bank of Canadas neutral or target rate range.

 There will likely be changes to this…